Last updated: February 2023

-If we’ve got one radiator which best epitomises the elegance of electric heating, it might just be the Haverland RC Wave.
-There’s a reason why it’s our bestselling product.
-Elegant but affordable, lightweight yet sturdy, this stylish electric radiator kicks out heat quickly and efficiently, with its powerful heating capacity kept in check by a high precision thermostat and hour-by-hour digital programming.
+If we’ve got one radiator which best epitomises the sophistication of electric heating, it might just be the Haverland RC Wave.
+Elegant but affordable, lightweight yet sturdy, this stylish electric radiator kicks out heat quickly and efficiently, with its powerful heating capacity kept in check by a high precision thermostat, hour-by-hour digital programming and Bluetooth app control.

 This balance of essential heating features makes the RC Wave a real “all-rounder” – suitable for heating everything from bedrooms to kitchens, from living rooms to summerhouses, from hair-dressing salons to offices.
-As such, it’s the radiator we most frequently recommend to our customers.
-So what you’re probably all wanting to know is – does it live up to the hype?
-Vicky Bailey set out to find out…
+So, what you’re probably wanting to know is – does it live up to the hype?
+Let’s find out…

 Size & Style